imyutta/CS50_problem_sets/todoapp/README.md

 # TODOAPP
 ## VIDEO DEMO: <>
 ### DESCRIPTION:
-ToDo app is a web application that allows users to manage their tasks, and keep track of completed tasks.
+ToDo app is a comprehensive web application designed to help users organize their tasks, and keep track of completed tasks.

 #### SCREENSHOTS:
 ![Pplanning]